Home/Journal

 The Areas at a Glance

-Eston is a small town at the foot of Eston Nab, the distinctive hill that forms part of the Eston Hills and offers panoramic views across Teesside.
-The town centre has a traditional high street with independent shops, takeaways, and a small Tesco.
-Eston Recreation Ground provides green space, and the area has its own primary schools and a leisure centre.
+Eston is a small town at the foot of Eston Nab, the distinctive hill that forms part of the Eston Hills.
+The town centre has a traditional high street with independent shops, takeaways, and a Tesco.
+Eston Recreation Ground provides green space.
+The housing stock is predominantly Victorian and Edwardian terraces with some 1930s semi-detached homes and post-war council-built properties.
+The TS6 postcode covers most of Eston, and prices here remain among the lowest in the region.

-South Bank sits immediately to the north of Eston, closer to the river and the industrial areas that historically provided employment for the community.
-The housing is primarily terraced — rows of two-bedroom homes built during the late 19th and early 20th centuries to house steelworkers and their families.
+South Bank sits immediately to the north of Eston, closer to the river and the industrial areas that historically employed the community.
+The housing is primarily terraced—rows of two-bedroom homes built in the late 19th and early 20th centuries for steelworkers and their families.
+South Bank has seen significant regeneration investment in recent years, with improvements tracked through Redcar and Cleveland Council's regeneration pages.
+The area benefits from proximity to the Teesworks development site, which is bringing new employment to the south bank of the Tees.

 Typical purchase prices (2026):